 What are Competencies?

-A competency is a characteristic which enables people to deliver superior performance in a given job, role, or situation.
+Competencies are demonstrable characteristics and skills that enable people to deliver superior performance in a given job, role, or situation.

 The competencies provide a description of the patterns of behaviours that are required for success in the GNWT Public Service.
-They help individuals and the organization focus on the characteristics that enable people to consistently achieve high standards of performance.
+They help individuals and the organization focus on the characteristics and skills that enable people to consistently achieve high standards of performance.

 Where can I find more information on the GNWT’s Competencies?

 The Competency Model consists of 7 Core Competencies, which are mandatory for all employees, and 39 General Competencies, which are optional to be used by Supervisors & Managers to tailor a position for success.